 Lemon Volcanoes!
 Who knew this was a thing?
 It’s the perfect rainy day activity and has become one of our favorite science experiments.
 It’s simple, fun, and sciencey.
 Try it!
 Make your own lemon volcano.
 The kids’ll have a blast while learning a little something about chemical reactions.
 How’s that for a mom hack?
 Read on to find out how!

 My kids are busy little people.
 They love staying active, running, playing, learning, and doing something at all times.
 So basically, they’re typical kids.

 When I first wrote this post, we were getting a ton of rain which really limited our plans.
 We were stuck indoors day after day and I was running out of ideas to keep them occupied.
-We made our own play dough, build cardboard forts, made time capsules, and watched plenty of movies.
+We made our own play dough, build cardboard forts, made bird houses out of water bottles, made time capsules, and watched plenty of movies.
 It even got to the point where I needed to implement a screen time policy (which you can download for free here).
 Cabin fever took over and we needed new ideas.

 boys said it was the best day ever.
 We liked the lemon volcano activity so much, we did it again on our own.
 It was so much fun, I had to share it with you.
 It’s my favorite new mom hack.